david0811/lafferty-sriver_2023_npjCliAtm/README.md

 ## Abstract

-Efforts to diagnose the risks of a changing climate often rely on downscaled and bias-corrected climate information, but many analyses ignore large uncertainties associated with this approach.
-Here, we perform a variance decomposition to partition uncertainty in global projections of several metrics of climate change and quantify the relative importance of downscaling and bias-correction.
-Our results are strongly heterogeneous across space, time, and climate metric, but we find that downscaling and bias-correction rarely represent a negligible source of uncertainty and can often contribute a substantial fraction of the total projection spread.
-Our results suggest that impact modelers and decision-makers who rely on a single set of downscaled and bias-corrected outputs may risk overconfidence relative to the full range of possible climate futures.
+Efforts to diagnose the risks of a changing climate often rely on downscaled and bias-corrected climate information, making it important to understand the uncertainties and potential biases of this approach.
+Here, we perform a variance decomposition to partition uncertainty in global climate projections and quantify the relative importance of downscaling and bias-correction.
+We analyze simple climate metrics such as annual temperature and precipitation averages, as well as several indices of climate extremes.
+We find that downscaling and bias-correction often contribute substantial uncertainty to local decision-relevant climate outcomes, though our results are strongly heterogeneous across space, time, and climate metrics.
+Our results can provide guidance to impact modelers and decision-makers regarding the uncertainties associated with downscaling and bias-correction when performing local-scale analyses, as neglecting to account for these uncertainties may risk overconfidence relative to the full range of possible climate futures.

 ## Journal reference